OrchardCMS/OrchardDoc/Documentation/Orchard-1-8-Release-Notes.markdown

 Orchard 1.8 fixes bugs and introduces the following changes and features:

 * *Orchard.Azure*:
-	* PlatformConfiguration (static class to read settings from CloudConfigurationManager) is gone.
-Its place is taken by an injectable dependency (IPlatformConfigurationAccessor) and the old implementation's logic is moved to the DefaultPlatformConfigurationAccessor class.
-These changes are reflected throughout the Orchard.Azure module, one of them being that Orchard.Azure.Media depends of Orchard.Azure.
-	* DefaultPlatformConfigurationAccessor's logic is extended to also check for settings among the ConnectionStrings and the AppSettings.
+	* `PlatformConfiguration` (static class to read settings from `CloudConfigurationManager`) is extended to look for settings in among the `ConnectionStrings` and the `AppSettings` too.
+	* Added an injectable dependency called `IPlatformConfigurationAccessor` to provide an extensibility point for retrieving settings.
+The default implementation's (`DefaultPlatformConfigurationAccessor`) only purpose is to wrap `PlatformConfiguration` and is currently used by `AzureBlobStorageProvider`.
+IMPORTANT: Custom implementations don't have any effect on the cache-related services due to NHibernate limitations.
+	* Orchard.Azure.Media now depends of Orchard.Azure.
-	* Added a new setting called "Orchard.Azure.Media.StoragePublicHostName" which makes it possible to override the public host name when using Azure storage.
+	* Added a new setting called `Orchard.Azure.Media.StoragePublicHostName` which makes it possible to override the public host name when using Azure storage.

 The full list of fixed bugs for this release can be found here: